Rudrah001/Google-stock-prediction/README.md

-# Google-stock-prediction
+# Traffic Sign Classification Using Deep Learning

-Using ML algorithms for stock price prediction
+Buildinb CNN model for traffic sign classification and integrating it with tkinter based GUI